 Standard RDX is assigned a F of F of 3.0.

-The test result is considered "+" if the F of F is less than or equal to 3.0 and the substance is considered too dangerous for transport in the form in which it was tested.
+The test result is considered "+" if the F of F is less than or equal to 3.0 and the substance is considered too dangerous in the form in which it was tested.
 The test result is considered "-" if the F of F is greater than 3.0.
 If the F of F obtained for the substance under test is less than 3.0, a direct comparison with the standard RDX may be made by using the SCT procedure with 100 shots on each substance.
-If there is 95% or greater confidence that the substance under test is not more sensitive than RDX, the substance under test is not too dangerous for transport in the form tested.
+If there is 95% or greater confidence that the substance under test is not more sensitive than RDX, the substance under test is not too dangerous in the form tested.

 13.5.2.5 Examples of results